 How To: Use a Miter Box

 A miter box is a wonderfully simple, affordable tool that allows any DIYer to make accurate crosscuts in wood.
-Since these tools are hand-powered, they are quiet, and they’re light enough to be easily moved to any project location.
-An added benefit, the miter box minimizes and neatly contains sawdust, making it a viable sawing solution for those living in small apartments.
+Since these tools are hand-powered, they are quiet, and they are light enough to be easily moved to any project location.

 What Is a Miter Box?

 A miter box consists of two components—a hand saw whose teeth are set for crosscutting (cutting against the grain of the wood) and a “box” that is pre-fashioned with slots on both sides to help the woodworker make accurate angled cuts (typically 90° and 45°).
 A miter joint, the tool’s namesake, is made by fitting together two 45° cuts to form a right-angled corner.

 A miter box is a go-to for anyone less inclined to work with power tools, whether on account of space restrictions, safety concerns, or cost.
 You can buy a miter box for a fraction of what it costs to purchase its powered big brother, the benchtop compound miter saw.
 And comparatively, the miter box is much easier and safer to operate.

 Historically, a carpenter or woodworker would create his own wood miter box to use in combination with his favorite saw.
 Today, miter boxes can be purchased in three basic designs.

 • Molded plastic miter saws are readily available from brick-and-mortar hardware stores and home centers, as well as from their online storefronts.
 Basic models can be had for as little as $12, while more advanced options max out around $25.
 You can usually pick up the classic Stanley model, pictured above, for under $15 (view on Amazon).
 User-friendly and affordable, entry-level miter boxes like these can make quick work of simple, light-duty tasks, such as creating basic picture frames.